even4void/aliquote/content/post/arxiv-08.md

 Here are a few papers that I read over the past two months, in the CS and Stat category as usual.

+At the time of this writing you can replace the x in ar*x*iv URL to get a pretty HTML rendering of the article.
+See below for the second article discussed above.

 ### Type Stability in Julia: Avoiding Performance Pathologies in JIT Compilation (https://arxiv.org/abs/2109.01950)

 I still haven't really gotten into the Julia language.
 I follow the news here and there and I'm glad to know that there is now a native graphical backend, not just web output.
 The last time I tested Julia (v1.6), I found the runtime of a first script to be quite substantial, although I understand why that is the case.
 The language server is slow too, because of the initial indexing of the symbols contained in all the installed packages.
 Nevertheless, I think Julia has a future and I hope there will soon be a consolidated set of tools for statistical modeling, much like Frank Harrell's [rms](https://github.com/harrelfe/rms) package.
 As I said in a previous post, for the moment I want to investigate Racket and Lisp-like languages, or maybe Haskell, to see if they could provide a good fit for my own workflow (even if I rarely perform statistical analyses nowadays).
 Julia remains, however, an interesting approach to statistical computing nowadays.